Clubs and art in New York City have been inseparable since the late 1970s, when two clubs arose around the same time and made nightlife history.

 Making the public aware of its existence was never a priority for the organisation, and it would be unfair to demand it after only 18 months in operation.
 PUBLICS’s strength is, above all, unity: bringing together its own tribes of contemporary art, they speak a common language and share the same struggle about the insecurities of their work.

 Now that its own three-day festival in the city’s number-one club is on the way, maybe it’s time for PUBLICS to reach out to the audience outside of its own bubble and tell them why the art produced by PUBLICS is worth experiencing.
 Museum visitors should also be told that contemporary art can be found elsewhere.
 The acid test will take place in September.

 The Today is Our Tomorrow festival takes place at the clubs Kaiku, Kieku, and Stidilä from 12th to 14th September.
-The programme will be announced on Friday 16 August on the PUBLICS website.
+See the programme on the PUBLICS website.